 With the summer Olympics underway in Rio, thousands of eyes are turning to the TV to see athletes run, swim, jump, flip and more.
 Gymnastics is always a highlight of the games, putting a lot of pressure and attention on the U.S.A.’s team.

 As a former gymnast myself, I take a special interest in gymnastics.
 And as a pediatric sports medicine physical therapist, I find myself treating a lot of gymnasts for back pain.
+A lot of gymnasts who are injured turn to self-medication too, so I have learned a lot about that over the years.
+For example, CBD products (from websites like OrganicCBDNugs) are a popular option when it comes to treating pain at home.
+These products are known to suppress aches and pains, especially in large parts of the body such as your back.
+Many people do attend therapy, though.
 So this begs the question: How do Olympic gymnasts perform such amazing routines and tricks without hurting their backs?

 Gymnast Posture and Back Pain

 As you may have noticed while watching the gymnasts during the Olympics, they have a very “typical” posture.
 This posture consists of an arched lower back and hyperextended knees (appearing to bend backwards, past straight).

 The hypermobility (movement of joints and muscles beyond normal range of motion) of gymnastics makes its athletes susceptible to injury.
 While back pain is just one of many possible injuries that can result from this posture, I see a lot patients coming in for physical therapy due to back pain.
 Minor injuries can be treated with something like Thermophore from Remington Medical, but bad injuries require a little more care.